takesofficial/cissp/README.md

 ## My study approach
 Use the (ISC)² Official Study Guide (OSG) once to build the baseline, then shift entirely to Destination CISSP textbook as your core.
 Treat the OSG only as a reference when something needs clarification.
 Lock in PPT and RGLE early and start practice questions by day 7.

-## PPT and RGLE
-### PPT — People > Process > Technology
-A simple rule for choosing answers:  Always think of **people first**, then **process**, and **technology last**.
-### RGLE — Role > Goal > Lifecycle > Eliminate
-A method for breaking down CISSP questions:
-- **Role** – Who am I in this scenario?
-- **Goal** – What outcome do I need?
-- **Lifecycle** – Where in the security cycle am I?
-- **Eliminate** – Remove answers that don’t fit.

-Use a minimal resource set: OSG practice tests, WannaPractice, the 50 CISSP YouTube questions, and Gwen Bettwy's approach videos (not her trap-heavy mocks).
-Train pacing against the real format: the CAT runs 100–150 questions in 3 hours, which gives you about 72 seconds per question.
+- Use a minimal resource set: OSG practice tests, the 50 CISSP YouTube questions, and Gwen Bettwy's approach videos (not her trap-heavy mocks).
+- Train pacing against the real format: the CAT runs 100–150 questions in 3 hours, which gives you about 72 seconds per question.
 Set a timer in every session and hold the pace.
-Run a weekly full block of 150 timed questions to build rhythm.
-Build memory tricks for formulas and models in week 1–2.
-Follow one tight cycle: questions, identify gaps, read only for those gaps, update notes, retest.
-Close each domain with the Destination CISSP Mind Map.
-Use Exam Cram only in the final week.
+- Run a weekly full block of 150 timed questions to build rhythm.
+- Build memory tricks for formulas and models in week 1–2.
 Add no new sources after week 3.
+- Follow one tight cycle: questions, identify gaps, read only for those gaps, update notes, retest.
+- Close each domain with the Destination CISSP Mind Map.
+Use [Pete Zerger's CISSP Exam Cram](https://github.com/pzerger/cisspexamcram/blob/main/Resources.md) only in the final week.

+> [!NOTE]
-You’re ready once you can remove two answers instantly using PPT and RGLE, even on material you haven’t seen"
+> You're ready once you can remove two answers instantly using PPT and RGLE, even on material you haven't seen.

 ## Study Timeline Table
 | Start | Finish | Activity | Notes |